bharathreddy96/car-price-prediction/README.md

 # car-price-prediction
-applied RandomForestRegression Ml algorithm to predict the selling price of used cars. applied RandomSearchCV for better optimising model.
+applied RandomForestRegression Ml algorithm to predict the selling price of used cars. applied RandomSearchCV for the better optimizing the model.